Protection of biometric information in schools and colleges

 No, the original written consent is valid until such time as it is withdrawn.
 However, if a parent or the child objects at any stage to the processing of the data, then the processing must cease.
 When the learner leaves the school or college, their data should be removed from the system.

-Can consent be withdrawn by the child or parent?
+Can consent be withdrawn by the learner or parent?

-Parents will be able to withdraw their consent, in writing, at any time.
+Parents of learners aged under 18 will be able to withdraw their consent, in writing, at any time.
 In addition, any other parent will be able to object, in writing, at any time to the processing of their child’s data.
-The child’s right to refuse applies both to the giving of consent and the ongoing processing of biometric data.
-If at any time the child objects to the processing of biometric data, the school or college must stop doing so.
+The learner’s right to refuse applies both to the giving of consent and the ongoing processing of biometric data.
+If at any time the learner objects to the processing of biometric data, the school or college must stop doing this immediately.
+The learner must be able to opt in and opt out with equal ease, and give explicit consent when changes are made to the method of collecting a learner’s biometric information, or when there are changes planned for its use.

 Will consent given on entry to primary or secondary school be valid until the child leaves that school?